jonaslu/ain/README.md

 Ain was built to enable scripting of input and further processing of output via pipes.
 It targets users who work with many API:s using a simple file format.
 It uses [curl](https://curl.se/), [wget](https://www.gnu.org/software/wget/) or [httpie](https://httpie.io/) to make the actual calls.

-⭐ ¡Please git it a star if you find it useful! ⭐
+⭐ !Please leave a star if you find it useful! ⭐

 # Table of contents
 <!-- npx doctoc --github --notitle --maxlevel=2 -->